 On January 27, 2020, Relman Colfax filed this disability rights lawsuit against the City of Howell, Michigan, its mayor, and its community development director for obstructing a plan to open a sober living home for women recovering from substance use disorders.
 The complaint raises claims under the Fair Housing Act, Americans with Disabilities Act, and Michigan's Persons with Disabilities Civil Rights Act.

-The suit, brought on behalf of Amber Reineck House, its founder and President, Courtney Atsalakis, and the Fair Housing Center of Southeast & Mid Michigan, alleges that defendants have—over the past two years—responded to community opposition by engaging in a concerted effort to prevent Amber Reineck House from opening a sober living home for women in Howell.
+The suit, brought on behalf of Amber Reineck House, its founder and President, Courtney Atsalakis, and the Fair Housing Center of Southeast & Mid Michigan, alleges that defendants have, since 2018, responded to community opposition by engaging in a concerted effort to prevent Amber Reineck House from opening a sober living home for women in Howell.

 After the 2015 death of her sister, Amber Reineck, from a fentanyl overdose, Ms. Atsalakis founded Amber Reineck House in 2017.
 The nonprofit organization is dedicated to acquiring affordable properties in Michigan to provide housing and support services for individuals recovering from substance use disorders.
 Its current focus is on opening a sober living home for women in Livingston County, Michigan—where the only other sober living options are for men.